Take-Your-Money-Corp/not-avg-lifecoach/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Not Your Average Life Coach is a chat bot capable of holding sustained conversations and responding differently depending on your input.
 The goal of the bot is to give you life advice.
 The advice is poor by design.
 The user plays the role of someone in need of advice, help, or just someone wanting to have a general conversation.
 The bot will reply in the most disingenuous way it can, often giving the opposite of what's needed.
 The bot can be passive agressive or simply rude, and will never give real advice beyond the occasional unhelpful adage.

 ## Project Limitations
-  In general, the chatbot can produce a sample output of good feasible conversation lasting a minimum of 30 turns.
+&nbsp;&nbsp;&nbsp;&nbsp;In general, the chatbot can produce a sample output of good feasible conversation lasting a minimum of 30 turns.
 That being said, this chatbot has some limitations.
 Firstly, the chatbot will not produce the answer you expect.
 This chatbot uses natural language processing, which is a machine-based algorithm that builds a model based on the data given.
 Since our dataset is currently not large enough, the chatbot may repeat answers if the conversation is long enough, which means that the chatbot produces textbook-style conversation.

-  Given that information, the chatbot cannot handle incorrect spelling, as there is no natural spell checker attached.
+&nbsp;&nbsp;&nbsp;&nbsp;Given that information, the chatbot cannot handle incorrect spelling, as there is no natural spell checker attached.
 Also, the chatbot does not handle synonyms properly and treats them as unique words.
 Lastly, the program does not remember the conversations it holds after refreshing the page.

 ## Class Organization